What are currency swap lines?

 With which central banks does the ECB have currency swap agreements?

 In 2011 the ECB, along with the Bank of England, the Bank of Canada, the Bank of Japan, the Federal Reserve and the Swiss National Bank, set up a network of swap lines enabling the participating central banks to obtain currency from each other.
-As of December 2015, the swap lines have only been used to lend US dollars and Swiss francs to euro area banks as well as euros to UK banks.
+As of April 2020, the swap lines have been used to lend US dollars and Swiss francs to euro area banks as well as euros to UK banks.

-In the aftermath of the financial crisis, the ECB also set up arrangements to provide euro to the central banks of Denmark and Sweden, as well as temporary arrangements to provide euro to the central banks of Latvia, Hungary and Poland.
+In the aftermath of the financial crisis the ECB also set up arrangements to provide euro to the central banks of Denmark and Sweden, as well as temporary arrangements to provide euro to the central banks of Latvia, Hungary and Poland.

-More recently, in 2013 the ECB established a currency swap agreement with China, reflecting the country’s growing systemic importance and the rapid growth of trade and investment between the euro area and China.
+In 2013 the ECB established a currency swap agreement with China, reflecting the country’s growing systemic importance and the rapid growth of trade and investment between it and the euro area.
 For the Eurosystem, the agreement serves as a liquidity backstop to reassure euro area banks that Chinese renminbi will continue to be available even if the market becomes impaired.

 How do the swap lines work?

-Under normal circumstances, if a bank in the euro area turns to the market if it needs US dollars, for example because it needs to provide a US dollar loan to a client.
+Under normal circumstances a bank in the euro area turns to the market if it needs US dollars, for example to provide a US dollar loan to a client.
 But if US dollar funding costs are too high or if the market is disrupted, the bank can go to its national central bank.
-In this particular case, the ECB can get dollars thanks to the currency agreement with the Federal Reserve.
+In this particular case the ECB can get dollars thanks to the currency agreement with the Federal Reserve.
 The ECB has been conducting regular US dollar providing operations since the global financial crisis, via which euro area banks can say how many dollars they want to borrow at a predefined interest rate.
 In return for the dollars, they must provide the ECB with high-quality collateral, the value of which is determined by current market prices (“mark to market”) minus an appropriate deduction (referred to as a “haircut”).
 Many of these currency agreements act mainly as a safety net and have never been activated.
 In line with its general policy to ensure a high level of operational readiness, the ECB regularly tests its monetary policy instruments and tools to make sure that they can be easily and safely deployed if and when needed.